ashwin-rajasekar/quasar-coro/README.md

 This is a library for supporting C++20 coroutines by making common coroutine handle types and providing base-classes as building blocks for creating custom promise types.
 All library-provided types are in the `quasar::coro` namespace.

 ## Using quasar-coro
 Building quasar-coro requires a c++20 compliant compiler.
 There are no external library dependencies, and the library is currently header-only (though this may change in the future due to implementation needs).
 The library is built with CMake and produces a single target `quasar::coro` that consumers should link against.
-The library can be included in a project in :
+The library can be included in a project via:
 - CMake's `FetchContent`
 - git submodule reference & `add_subdirectory()`
 - `find_package` after installing the targets on your system